 To be eligible to graduate from Saint Paul College, you must:

-- earn the total required credits and successfully complete courses listed within the program requirements guide.
+- earn the total required credits and complete courses listed on your program requirements guide.

 - earn a cumulative GPA of 2.0 in 1000 level courses or above;

-- complete and submit the Request for Graduation Award online or in the Student Records Office;
+- complete and submit the Online Graduation Application;

 - fulfill all financial obligations to the College.

-A graduation commencement ceremony is held in May for students completing their programs during the academic year.
-Each year, as the date of graduation commencement ceremony approaches, the College posts all details on the Graduation Commencement Ceremony Web page.
+A graduation commencement ceremony is held each May for students completing their programs during the academic year.
+Details are posted on the Graduation Commencement Ceremony web page.

 Degrees/diplomas/certificates are conferred by the College President to the graduates of Saint Paul College - A Community & Technical College under the authority of the Minnesota State Colleges and Universities Board of Trustees.

 You must earn a minimum of 20 credits for all associate degrees at Saint Paul College.
 The residency requirement shall be reduced to 12 college-level credits for students transferring with at least 12 college-level credits from another Minnesota State institution or the University of Minnesota.
 One

 third of the credits required for a diploma or certificate must be earned at